Your child enters Geneva’s public school this year? Parentville’s got you covered!

 PLAYTIME

-1P classrooms are filled with toys, games, and colours.
-There’s usually a library corner, and a separate space for different kinds of play-pretend.
-There is a blackboard and chalk of course (or whiteboard and markers), but kids don’t have their assigned desks, and sit by the tables usually in small groups.
-The whole desk matter starts in 2P.
+1-2P classrooms are filled with toys, games, and colours.
+There’s usually a library corner, and a separate space for different kinds of pretend play scenarios.

 LEARNING 101

-Don’t expect any reading or proper writing happening in Geneva 1P classes.
+Don’t expect any reading or proper writing happening in Geneva 1P or even 2P classes.
 This won’t happen till the 3P.
 To many of you it might come as a shock, but actually according to a ton of research (example of an article summing it up: here), it is a great advantage of the Swiss system.
-The same is done in many northern and eastern countries, especially those renown for their educational systems, eg Finland and Sweden.
+The same is done in many Northern and Eastern European countries, especially those renown for their educational systems, eg Finland and Sweden.

 (By the way, did you know there is a Swedish School in Geneva, offering an English-French language program based on Swedish methods)

 They’ll also have science with experiments and learning about plants or animals.
 There will be a music class with singing.
-In other words they will be well occupied, and learn a whole bunch of things!
+In other words they will be well occupied, and learn a whole bunch of things in a playful and engaging way.

 THE DROP OFF: 8h00-8h45

 Drop off is from 8:00 till 8:45.
 Provide your child with a small snack for the morning recess (la recrée): a sandwich, a fruit, dry fruits, a bit of cheese or whatever you want.
-You’re completely free to choose, apart from the dental prevention week.
+You’re completely free to choose, unless the school decides otherwise (eg nosweets on certain days).

 THE LUNCH BREAK: 11h30-13h30/14h00